tgaye/SimpleSolanaNFT/README.md

 https://nodejs.org/en/download
 npm --version

-If you have these this demo should work on a windows machine without any complicated subsystems or VMs.
+### If you have these this demo should work on a windows machine without any complicated subsystems or VMs. <br>

+### list of commands: